Health Insurance for Full Time RVers: What You Need to Know in 2026

 Open Enrollment

-Open Enrollment is an annual period during which you can enroll in or make changes to an ACA plan.
+Open enrollment is an annual period during which you can enroll in or make changes to an ACA plan.
 This is the ideal time to explore different coverage options and sign up for a plan that suits your needs.
-Thankfully, as of 2019, the individual mandate which required individuals to have health insurance or pay a penalty was repealed, so if you’re not currently insured, you likely won’t have to worry about paying.
-There are still a few states that enforce annual proof of health insurance though, including California, Rhode Island, Massachusetts, Vermont, New Jersey, and Vermont, plus the District of Columbia.
+At the federal level, the individual mandate, which once required most Americans to carry health insurance or pay a penalty, was effectively repealed in 2019 when the penalty was reduced to $0.
+Most people no longer face a federal fine for being uninsured.

 Pros and Cons of ACA for Full-Time RVers:

 The ACA offers full-time RVers the opportunity to access comprehensive health insurance coverage, guaranteed protection for pre-existing conditions, and potential financial assistance.
-While ACA plans provide several advantages, including nationwide coverage and essential health benefits, there are also limitations such as limited provider networks and potential higher premiums for certain individuals.
+While ACA plans provide several advantages, including nationwide emergency coverage and essential health benefits, there are also limitations, such as limited provider networks and potentially higher premiums for some people.
 It’s important for full-time RVers to evaluate their specific healthcare needs, income eligibility for subsidies, and travel patterns before purchasing an ACA plan.

 Medicare for RVers

 Medicare is a federal health insurance program primarily for individuals aged 65 and older, as well as certain younger individuals with disabilities or end-stage renal disease.
 Full-time RVers who meet the eligibility criteria can enroll in Medicare regardless of their residency or travel status.
-Medicare consists of different parts, including hospital insurance (Part A), medical insurance (Part B), and prescription drug coverage (Part D).
-Supplemental insurance options like Medigap can further enhance coverage for full-time RVers.
+Medicare is made up of several parts, including hospital insurance (Part A), medical insurance (Part B), and prescription drug coverage (Part D).
+Many RVers also choose a supplemental policy, known as Medigap, to help cover out-of-pocket costs.

 Private Health Insurance for RVers

 Alongside the Affordable Care Act (ACA), there’s the option of consulting a licensed insurance agent or broker to explore private ACA-compliant health insurance plans.
 These private plans may be more cost-effective compared to the options available on the ACA marketplace.
-However, it’s important to note that private plans typically do not accept individuals with pre-existing conditions.
-If you don’t have any conditions that would disqualify you, we recommend you compare both private and marketplace options to determine the most suitable choice for your needs.
+Some off-exchange ACA-compliant plans may be less expensive but still must accept pre-existing conditions, while non-ACA plans often exclude them.
+It’s helpful to compare both private and marketplace options to determine the most suitable choice for your needs.

 You can use the search tool on Healthcare.gov to find licensed brokers and agents.